 OWNERSHIP OF DATA AND GOODWILL

-As between Enron and the Reuters Group, Enron retains all Intellectual Property Rights subsisting in or relating to the Specialist Data and all goodwill arising as a result of the use of Enron’s name and Trade Marks enures to the benefit of Enron.
+Enron retains all Intellectual Property Rights subsisting in or relating to the Specialist Data (including in and to the Specialist Data as it appears within the Reuters Service) and all goodwill arising as a result of the use of Enron’s name and Trade Marks enures to the benefit of Enron.

-As between Enron and the Reuters Group, the Reuters Group retains all Intellectual Property Rights subsisting in or relating to the Reuters Service and all goodwill arising as a result of the provision of the Reuters Service, including goodwill arising as a result of the use of any words, logos, devices (other than Enron’s Trade Marks) enures to the benefit of the Reuters Group.
+Subject to Section 11.1 above, as between Enron and the Reuters Group, the Reuters Group retains all Intellectual Property Rights subsisting in or relating to the Reuters Service and all goodwill arising as a result of the provision of the Reuters Service, including goodwill arising as a result of the use of any words, logos, devices (other than Enron’s Trade Marks) enures to the benefit of the Reuters Group.

-Each party agrees to notify the other promptly if it becomes aware of any unauthorized distribution of the Specialist Data Service and to provide all reasonable co-operation to the other party to prevent the use or distribution of the Specialist Data Service in any manner not expressly authorized by this Agreement.
+Each party agrees to notify the other promptly if it becomes aware of any unauthorized distribution of the Specialist Data Service and to provide all reasonable co-operation to the other party to prevent the use or distribution of the Specialist Data in any manner not expressly authorized by this Agreement.

 REPRESENTATIONS AND WARRANTIES